Clothing for an Appalachian Trail Thru-Hike: Our Recommended System, Fabrics, and Products

 The Appalachian Trail is wet.
 Don’t neglect your rain gear.
 You’ll be hiking in your rain gear more often than you want to, and an ePTFE membrane will breathe better than a PU laminate.
 Look for a lightweight option (no more than ten ounces) with enough length to sit comfortably under a hip belt without bunching.
 Rain pants are up to you, but they can be annoying to hike in, not breathable, and often get left in a hiker box.

 Additionally, some hikers swear by a hiking umbrella.
 This is a viable option on the AT, as the storms tend not to be as windy as trails through exposed terrain.
 If you’re going to hike with an umbrella, you can forgo the rain jacket and instead pair it with a light wind jacket layer, but that’s less common than the standard raincoat.

-Note that our Frogg Toggs budget pick isn’t SUPER durable.
-Do with that what you will.
+Note that our Frogg Toggs budget pick isn’t the most durable.

 - Frogg Toggs Ultra-Lite2 Rain Jacket (Unisex)